Basic benefit covered services

 • The ABA supervisor may not function as a support aide or observer during care routines or activities

-• A current Individualized Education Program (IEP) or equivalent is required; ABA services may not duplicate IEP services
+• A current Individualized Education Program (IEP) or equivalent is required;

 • Academic or education goals are not covered under the ACD in any setting and should not be included within the Treatment Plan (TP)

-• ABA services must be rendered outside of home-schooling hours and cannot overlap with ABA services
+• ABA services must be rendered outside of home-schooling hours

 • A daycare center is not considered a school setting